-- Long-term: (success): When people believe that an organisation has a long-term future they are more likely to want to contribute their skills, their enthusiasm and energy, their financial support, etc.

-and want to play a part in that future. - Joined-up: all too often, important decisions concerning one or more of the essential elements of an organisation are made in isolation (so called silo thinking).
-Identifying connections and interactions to understand the whole situation taking a joined-up approach can enhance decision making and customer satisfaction. - Collaborative: rarely can anything tangible be achieved in isolation - whether it is as individuals, departments, functions, or organisations.
-Some degree of collaboration, toward common goals, is essential.
-A sustainable organisation extends collaboration into the society in which it lives and works, and into the environment; collaborating with other organisations (private, public and voluntary) to achieve tangible benefits - all the time learning from experience and bringing new ideas and skills to play in its own success.
+- Long-term: (success): When people believe that an organisation has a long-term future they are more likely to want to contribute their skills, their enthusiasm and energy, their financial support, etc. and want to play a part in that future. - Joined-up: all too often, important decisions concerning one or more of the essential elements of an organisation are made in isolation (so called silo thinking).
+Identifying connections and interactions to understand the whole situation taking a joined-up approach can enhance decision making and customer satisfaction.

-A sustainable organisation is an organisation, of any type or size, which strives to build a sustainable longterm future by making a positive impact on the society, the economy and the environment in which it lives and works.
+A sustainable organisation is an organisation, of any type or size, which strives to build a sustainable long-term future by making a positive impact on the society, the economy and the environment in which it lives and works.

 The words society,

-economy and environment
+economy and

+environment are used

-are used in their widest
+in their widest sense -

-sense - the precise
+the precise meaning

-meaning being determined
+being determined by

+individual

-by individual organisations.
+organisations.